Marvel Zombies 3

-Marvel Zombies 3 is a four-issue comic book limited series published by Marvel Comics beginning in October 2008.
+Marvel Zombies 3 is a four-issue American comic book limited series published by Marvel Comics beginning in October 2008.
 It is part of the Marvel Zombies series.
 The series is written by Fred Van Lente, penciled by Kev Walker, with covers by Greg Land.

 Plot

 Zombies invade Earth-616, the original Marvel Universe, by entering through the Nexus of Realities in Florida.
 Siege, Jennifer Kale, Wundarr and the Conquistador (Juan Ponce de León, who as a Roman Catholic regards his foes as demons), local members of the Fifty-State Initiative, investigate but are attacked by zombie Deadpool and a few zombified civilians.
 The zombies kill the Conquistador, and infect Siege and Wundarr.
 A horrified Kale destroys Deadpool's body with an airboat.
 Siege's robotics detect the biological corruption and he self-terminates.
 Wundarr goes into hibernation to purge himself.
 A traumatized Jennifer Kale awaits in an observation room back at headquarters.

 Back at A.R.M.O.R., Machine Man and Jocasta travel to the Marvel Zombie universe to find DNA with Little Sky so they can find an uninfected human for Morbius, now an A.R.M.O.R. scientist, to make a vaccine against the zombie plague so the 616 heroes can be inoculated against the virus.
 While the heroes are gone, it is revealed that Morbius is the zombie version, who has kidnapped the real one.

 The two heroes find that "human" readings are really coming from clones generated by the zombie Kingpin, via his resources and created by the zombie Jackal, now used as the zombies' sole food source under Kingpin's control.
 As they watch, the zombified Inhumans arrive and are welcomed by Kingpin (who tells the now prolix Black Bolt to shut up).